Hello! My name is Daphne and books are a big part of my life.

 You can find selected pieces from those columns, as well as other bookish posts, and anything and everything else that pops into my head, at Head Shoulders Knees & Toes.

 After I left journalism, I joined Scholastic Asia as its editor.
-I am still with the company and proud to be part of its efforts to promote the creation of children’s literature with Asian content.
+I am still with the company and proud to be part of its efforts to promote the creation of children’s and young adult literature with Asian content.
 To this end I have been actively involved in the setting up of the Scholastic Asian Book Award and the Scholastic Picture Book Award.

-Apart from my work at Scholastic, I also pay the bills by freelancing as a writer and editor, and creative writing teacher.
+Apart from my work at Scholastic, I also pay the bills by freelancing as an editor, and creative writing teacher.